LaurentGENTY/LIARA-RFID-data-retrieving/README.md

     - Do this manipulation for every combination of Distance/Angle (like that, you will have EVERY NECESSARY data to generate the following graphs)

+    WARNING : you need to have either 100 samples or nothing in your files.
+Indeed, in the following scripts created, you need to have the same amount of samples to generate different graphs.
+So, if your antenne can retrieve 1 sample of data, it means, it can retrieve 100 samples.
+So you need to wait until there are 100 samples ... or an empty file !

+    OR : you can click "Filters" to disable filters and now you can just retrieve data for different scenarios : for example you want to retrieve data from a specific written scenario and for that you need to collect all the incoming data.
+Just press the button and enter the scenario's name : during the experiment, every data will be retrieved in a specific folder for all detected object.

   - Second step : data's process
     - Now you can generate every graphs !
 I mean, the Python script will do it for you !
 To generate those graphs you have 2 choices depending on how you did with your installations :
       - if you use Python, just run the Python script at `WebSocketClientCSharp\WebSocketClient\WebSocketClient\bin\Debug\generate\generateScript.py`(make sure you got all libraries installed on your computer) : it will generate every graphs AND you will be able to interact with them :